 We have been inspired throughout 2018 to see our prediction from last year’s Trends Report of more teachers entering the political sphere become a reality.
 We saw a new wave of teacher activism across the country gain traction this spring, and thanks to the recent midterm elections, educators will account for 15 percent of state lawmakers in the coming year.
 And the public is paying attention.
 According to The Washington Post, there is broad support for the profession and in particular for increasing teachers’ salaries.

-But there are warning signs: The annual Phi Delta Kappa poll showed that while support for teachers is up, the majority of Americans do not want their children to pursue careers in teaching.
+But there are warning signs: The annual Phi Delta Kappa poll showed that while support for teachers is up, the majority of Americans do not want their children to become teachers.
 Partners have stepped up to address this potentially harmful public perception.
 In 2018, a Project Team led by Colorado School of Mines focused on improving the perception of the STEM teaching profession created a toolkit and resources to debunk common myths about teaching that is now being funded by the National Science Foundation.
-With teacher activism and political engagement on the rise, and solid data showing that teachers are happier than other STEM professionals, as well as a wave of teacher retirements that are going to put a fine point on the need to recruit more teachers, we predict we’ll see more teacher-focused activism to improve the overall experience of teachers and the perception of the teaching profession in the coming year.
+With teacher activism and political engagement on the rise, and solid data showing that teachers are happier than other STEM professionals, as well as a wave of teacher retirements that are going to put a fine point on the need to recruit more teachers, we predict we’ll see more teacher-focused activism to improve the overall experience of teachers and are banking on perception as a lagging indicator ready for an adjustment.

 10 // DESIGNING SCHOOLS WHERE TEACHERS AND STUDENTS THRIVE

-We know that when teachers have opportunities for professional growth and collaboration in schools, their instruction is stronger, and students learn more.
+Too often, school leaders create a dichotomy: either students or teachers can flourish, but not both.
+The opposite is true.
+Research shows that the only sustainable path to student success is through schools where teachers and students thrive.
 Last year, our massively crowd-sourced research around the root causes of the STEM teacher shortage revealed that three of the highest-leverage areas for change are related to the work environment for teachers.
 100Kin10 also heard this directly from educators in our Teacher Forum, who told us that they are in need of time to collaborate with peers, participate in professional development, and experiment with new approaches in the classroom.
 We know these are areas with tremendous potential for impact, not only within our network, but for the education field at large.

 In 2018, we focused our network on addressing these issues, beginning with a research report analyzing all existing research on teacher work environments and exploring the most promising opportunities for change.
 We’re excited that over 20 partners have taken the baton and formed four new Project Teams around these issues: Integrating Professional Growth into the School Day, Measuring Positive Work Environment and Culture in Schools, Partnering with Schools to Nurture Positive Work Environment, and Supporting Holistic Frameworks for Mentoring Teacher Leaders.
 Through six month-long collaborative projects, these four teams will develop products to support schools, school leaders, and teachers across the country to build stronger work environments.
 And we don’t think it will end there… we’re betting that this early progress on work environment will have a ripple effect across the system, prompting broader attention, energy, and activity focused on creating schools where teachers can thrive so that students can thrive.